0330 822 0505

 Mortgage type

 Fixed rate mortgages are popular as they set the interest rate (and therefore repayment amount) at the start of a mortgage for a fixed period of time – commonly, 2, 3, 5 or 10 years.
-When that period ends, you can agree a new interest rate with your provider or revert to the standard variable rate.
+When that period ends, you can agree on a new interest rate with your provider or revert to the standard variable rate.

 Get matched with a broker specialising in low mortgages today

-Applying for a mortgage of £30,000 can be more complicated than it may first appear, especially if you do not meet providers’ eligibility criteria.
+Applying for a mortgage of £30,000 can be more complicated than it may first appear, especially if you do not meet the providers’ eligibility criteria.

 Using a broker can take all that complexity out as they guide you through the application and will know which lenders to approach if you have a low income, a low deposit or a bad credit score.
 Consequently, using a broker will often improve your chances of being approved.